x3042/ExactODEReduction.jl/README.md

 home/downloads$ tar zxvf archive.tar
 ```

-As a result, directory `home/downloads/Exact-reduction-of-ODE-systems` was created.
+As a result, directory `home/downloads/Exact-reduction-of-ODE-systems` will be created.

 2. Run julia and install the package.
 You will need to specify the path to the unpacked archive:

 ```
 home/downloads$ julia
 julia> import Pkg
-julia> Pkg.add(path="Exact-reduction-of-ODE-systems")
+julia> Pkg.develop(path="Exact-reduction-of-ODE-systems")
 ```

-If the package is installed correctly, you should be able to execute without errors:
+If the package is installed correctly, you should be able to import it:

 ```
 julia> using ExactODEReduction
 ```

-For the package usage examples, please see examples below in this readme and in the `examples` directory.
+For the package usage examples, please see examples below in this file.

 *Note: the package cannot be installed on Windows OS.*